-HRC has been unavailable since January 2007.
+$oldsymbol{ \Lambda}$ HRC has been unavailable since January 2007.
 Information regarding HRC is provided for archival purposes.

 ACS has been used to obtain images through a variety of optical and ultraviolet filters.
 The CCD filter wheels contain filters of two different sizes.
 Some filters (F435W, F475W, F502N, F550M, F555W, F606W, F625W, F658N, F660N, F775W, F814W, F850LP, and, G800L) are full-sized filters that can be used with both WFC and HRC.
-Others (F220W, F250W, F330W, F344N, F892N, POL0UV, POL60UV, POL120UV, POL0V, POL60V, POL120V, and PR200L) are smaller, giving a full unvignetted field of view when used with the HRC, but a vignetted field of view of only 72 × 72 arcseconds when used with the WFC.
+Others (F220W, F250W, F330W, F344N, F892N, POL0UV, POL60UV, POL120UV, POL0V, POL60V, POL120V, and PR200L) are smaller, giving a full un-vignetted field of view when used with the HRC, but a vignetted field of view of only 72×72 arcsec2 when used with the WFC.
 Use of the small UV filters with WFC is not supported due to the unpredictable behavior of the silver coating shortward of 4000 Å.

 For WFC and HRC imaging, the desired filter in one filter wheel is rotated into position and a CLEAR aperture in the other filter wheel is automatically selected, see Figures 3.2 and 3.3.
 (Users need not specify CLEAR in their HST proposals.)
 For SBC imaging, the single filter wheel is rotated to the desired position.
-Every third spot (#1,

-4, 7, 10) in the SBC filter wheel is opaque, so the wheel must only be rotated to an adjacent slot to block the beam if a bright object limit violation occurs.
+Every third spot (#1, 4, 7, 10) in the SBC filter wheel is opaque, so the wheel must only be rotated to an adjacent slot to block the beam if a bright object limit violation occurs.
 Tables 5.1, 5.2, and 5.3 summarize the filters available for imaging with each channel.
 Figures 5.1 through 5.6 show the filter transmission curves.
 Figures 5.10 and 5.11 show the location of the filters in each filter wheel.
 Figure 5.7 shows the integrated system throughputs.
-Please visit the ACS website or refer to Chapter 10 for a full catalog of the ACS filter throughputs.
+Please visit the ACS System Throughputs webpage or refer to Chapter 10 for total system throughputs for each ACS filter and dispersing element.

-The ACS ramp filters are designed to allow narrow or medium band imaging centered at an arbitrary wavelength.
+The ACS ramp filters are designed to allow narrow- or medium-band imaging centered at an arbitrary wavelength.
 Each ramp filter is divided into three segments, each of which can be used with the WFC while only the middle segment was used with the HRC.
 See Table 5.2 for the list of available ramp filters.
 More information is available in Section 7.3.1.